K7CTC/lora-chat/README.md

 ## Compatibility

 LoRa Chat has been tested with Python v3.7.3 as well as Python v3.9.
 At the time of this writing Python v3.9 is the current stable release and Python v3.7.3 is shipped with Raspberry Pi OS v2020-08-20.
 The lostik-service module requires pySerial v3.5 (current version).
 Previous versions of pySerial (v3.4) do not support macOS Big Sur.
 A US variant (915MHz) Ronoth LoStik is also required and can be acquired directly from Ronoth or via Amazon for less than $50 each.
-LoRa has been tested with macOS Big Sur v11.0.1, Windows 10 20H2 and Raspberry Pi OS v2020-08-20.
+LoRa Chat has been tested with macOS Big Sur v11.0.1, Windows 10 20H2 and Raspberry Pi OS v2020-08-20.

 ## Concepts